Misterblue/misterblue.github.io/programming/herbal/index.md

   (a view camera has a location and a direction);
 * the world is queried as to what can be seen from here in that direction;
-* the response to this query is multiple handles to various information and 3d object servers that will handle portions of the 3d space being viewed.
+* the response to this query is multiple handles to various information and 3D content servers that will handle portions of the 3D space being viewed.
-  This fills the view space with smaller 3d spaces and their associated servers who have the information to fill the spaces;
+  This fills the view space with smaller 3D spaces and their associated servers who have the information to fill the spaces;
 * the viewer then queries the servers for contents for the smaller view spaces;
 * the viewer displays the received information and objects relative to the viewers camera location;
-* as the viewers camera moves, the display of information and objects is adjusted and, potentially, additional world queries are made to find more information and object servers to fill the viewed space.
+* as the viewers camera moves, the display of information and objects is adjusted and, potentially, additional world queries are made to find more information and content servers to fill the viewed space.

 So, the idea is that a view consists of the combination of multiple spaces.
 For instance, looking down a street one would see multiple businesses and each of those businesses would have something they want to display for their 3D space that you see.
-Similarily, for a virtual world, one would look out into a vista that consists of the local village as well as the mountains in the distance.
+Similarity, for a virtual world, one would look out into a vista that consists of the local village as well as the mountains in the distance.

-This introduces the idea of a service that holds information about all the object servers for filling the world space.
+This introduces the idea of a service that holds information about all the content servers for filling the world space.
-All the object servers register with this "location service" and the location service is queried by viewers to get the handlers for all the space being viewed.
+All the content servers register with this "location service" and the location service is queried by viewers to get the handlers for all the space being viewed.
 Think of it as the view being split into 3D